maahl/pg_explain_lexer/README.md

 This is a custom [Pygments](http://pygments.org/) lexer for coloring the output of PostgreSQL's `EXPLAIN ANALYZE` command.

+See [the tests output](test/test.pdf) for an example of how it looks.

 ## Limitations

 This has only been tested for Latex output, with only one Pygments style